siobhanlgorman/boutique_ado_v1/README.md

 16. country field label appearing in form - fix - lines 33/34 of forms.py (profile) were not indented self.filds etc

 17. operational error at bad/add/14 database is locked - just waited - maybe still loading

+18. userprofile was not attached by webhook when form commented out.
+Had added user profile to while loop instead of try line 91